librity/ft_dev_diaries/logbooks/logs_en.md

   Since I can't sign up for another project until I finish this one, I started printf on my own: I studied various arguments with `stdarg.h` and added some functions to my libft.
   The Git Workshop was awesome: the guy was a lot of mangia.
 - I intend to continue printf, starting by defining a scalable structure for it.
-- My biggest impediment is the netwhat retry time.
+- My biggest obstacle is the netwhat retry time.

 # 2021-02-25